hildeweerts/responsiblemachinelearning/book/other/glossary.md

 ROC curve
    A curve in which the {term}`true positive rate` of a model is set out against the {term}`false positive rate` of the model at different {term}`decision threshold`s.

+sensitive characteristic
+   A characteristic of an individual such that a decision based on this characteristic is considered undesirable from an ethical or legal point of view.

 supervised learning
    A subfield of {term}`machine learning` where the goal is learn to predict a {term}`target variable` from input features.